 Instructions

-- Rinse chicken legs under running water, put them into a deep pot and cover with water, add a bay leaf.
-Put the pot on the stove on a high heat and let water boil.
+- Rinse chicken legs under running water, put them into a deep pot, and cover them with water, add a bay leaf.
+Put the pot on the stove on high heat and let the water boil.
 While the water is boiling, do not forget to get rid of all the foam.
 Lower the heat to low and let the broth simmer for 20 minutes.

-- While you have chicken boiling, lets sauté vegetables.
+- While you have the chicken boiling, let sauté vegetables.
 First, chop onion and bell pepper into small pieces.
-Grate carrot and beetroot using coarse grater.
+Grate carrot and beetroot using a coarse grater.

 - After you’ve been boiling broth for 20 minutes, take out all the chicken drumsticks.
 Separate meat from the bone and return it to the broth on the stove.